Distributed Algorithms for Robust Convex Optimization via the Scenario Approach: Distributed Computation Scheme for Scenario Problems

-In this section, we introduce a novel computational framework where many processors (nodes) with limited computational capability are interconnected via an algebraic graph.
+In this section, we introduce a distributed computational framework where many processors (nodes) with limited computational capability are interconnected via a graph.
 Then, we reformulate the SP in (\ref{rcp_rand}) as a distributed optimization problem, which assigns some local constraints to each node and adapts the coupled constraint to the graph structure.